What is Fractional Distillation?

 Crude oil is added in the chamber and is heated with high-pressure steam.
 The mixture starts boiling and vapour is formed.
 At this point, various substances enter into the vapour phase.
 The vapour rises up in the fractional distillation column which consists of several plates.
 The plates have holes that allow the vapour to pass through it.
 The temperature is usually kept low at the top of the fractionating column.
 Here, components with the highest boiling point will condense in the lower part of the column while substances with a low boiling point will condense at the top.
 The condensed vapours or liquid fractions are then removed from the sides of the column.
 The collected liquid fractions can further be passed through condensers to cool them even more.

-Fractional Distillation Uses
+Applications of Fractional Distillation

 - Fractional distillation is used for the purification of water as well as separating acetone and water.